Partner Portal

 Ajax devices use a radio module to communicate with the hub.
 Depending on the distance between the device and the hub, the level of radio interference, or the presence of physical obstacles, the signal transmission power is adjusted automatically.
 The signal transmission power affects battery life directly.

 The frequency of using the radio module by Ajax devices depends on the interval of polling by the hub and the number of alarms.
 The more frequently the device responds to central panel pings or transmits alarms to it, the faster the battery will drain.
-Using the Always Active function in the detector settings also reduces battery life.
+Using the Always active function in the detector settings also reduces battery life.

 Batteries in the glass break detectors